louisitvn/slate/source/index.html.md

 To save your current work for future editing, you need to capture the current data from Emotsy Builder and store it in a system such as a filesystem or MySQL database.

-Since Emotsy Builder is a pure JavaScript application running in the browser, it does not store any data by itself — this is where a server-side script becomes necessary.
+Since Emotsy Builder is a pure JavaScript application running in the browser, it does not store any data by itself - this is where a server-side script becomes necessary.

-The most common approach is to use Emotsy Builder’s getJson() API method to capture the current state, then send the resulting data to a server script via Ajax for storage.
+The most common approach is to use Emotsy Builder's `getJson()` API method to capture the current state, then send the resulting data to a server script via Ajax for storage.
 In this example, we provide backend handlers implemented in PHP and Ruby, though you can use any programming language you prefer.
 The key point is capturing and handling the input.

 Click the php or ruby tabs in the code sample panel to see the details.
 Refer to the example on the right to understand how this works in practice.